top of page

 In addition to serving on the Jess Rousey Honoring Heroes Foundation Board, he serves on the Paulding Public Safety Board, and on the Advisory Committee for Chattahoochee Technical College Criminal Justice program.

-Sergeant Ashley Henson is a lifelong resident of Paulding County.
+Ashley Henson is a lifelong resident of Paulding County.
 In 2002, he graduated from the University of West Georgia with a Master of Arts in Sociology with an emphasis on Criminology.
-He began his career with the Paulding County Sheriff's Office in September of 2002.
+He began his career with the Paulding County Sheriff's Office in September of 2002 and was elected as Paulding county's 50th Sheriff in May of 2024.

-After beginning his career with the Paulding County Sheriff's Office as a Jailer he transferred to the Uniform Patrol Division, then was later laterally transferred to the K-9 Division.
-Sergeant Henson worked K-9 Grep where the two were responsible for locating hundreds of pounds of drugs and numerous criminals.
+He began his career with the Paulding County Sheriff's Office as a Jailer, he transferred to the Uniform Patrol Division, then was later laterally transferred to the K-9 Division.
+He worked K-9 Grep where the two were responsible for locating hundreds of pounds of drugs and numerous criminals.
 In January of 2012, he was promoted to Corporal and tasked by Sheriff Gulledge as the full-time Public Information Officer for the Paulding County Sheriff's Office.
 In March of 2012, he joined the SWAT Team where he was assigned to the sniper element.
-Currently, Sergeant Henson is the sniper team leader where he oversees and directs sniper operations for the SWAT Team.
+He was the sniper team leader where he oversaw and directed sniper operations for the SWAT Team.

-Sergeant Henson is very active in the community and serves on several boards and organizations including Wellstar Hospital, and Paulding County School district, among others.
+Ashley is very active in the community and serves on several boards and organizations.
 He is also the 2022 Chairman of United Way of Pauling County.
 Ashely is married to his college sweetheart Jodie and they have two teenage boys, Asher and Breck.
 They are members of the Dallas First United Methodist Church.
 He enjoys coaching and watching youth sports and spending time with his family.

 Our Advisory Board